bitprophet/releases/README.rst

       (both in terms of inclusion in releases, and formatting) and, naturally, will not be given a hyperlink.

+* List items are to be ordered chronologically with the newest ones on top.

+    * As you fix issues, put them on the top of the list.
+    * As you cut releases, put those on the top of the list and they will include the issues below them.
+    * Issues with no releases above them will end up in a specially marked "Unreleased" section of the rendered changelog.

 * Issue roles are of the form ``:type:`number[ keyword]```.
 Specifically:

     * ``number`` is used to generate the link to the actual issue in your issue